-The Monarch Collaborative consists of national organizations representing farmers, ranchers, and land owners; businesses working along the agricultural supply chain; researchers and academic institutions; federal and state entities; and conservation organizations.
+Farmers for Monarchs consists of national organizations representing farmers, ranchers, and landowners; businesses working along the agricultural supply chain; researchers and academic institutions; federal and state entities; and conservation organizations.
 We support productive agriculture and livestock operations in concert with monarch conservation.
 An increase in milkweed and nectar plants appropriately placed in rural areas can benefit monarchs without inhibiting production.
 Because farmers and ranchers are stewards of the land across much of monarch habitat, they are in a unique position to support sustainable monarch populations.